 These days, there are various tools you can use.
 I like using a spaetzle maker.
-It fits right on top of a pot, has holes on the bottom and a “feeding square” that you simple push back and forth.
-There are spaetzle presses that are similar to what you use to making mashed potatoes.
+It fits right on top of a pot, has holes on the bottom, and a “feeding square” that you simply push back and forth.
+There are spaetzle presses that are similar to what you use to make mashed potatoes.

 If you don’t have a spaetzle maker and are not ready to invest in one, you can always use a colander with big holes.
 Your spaetzle might be a bit tinier but still delicious.

 The basic recipe for making stinging nettle spaetzle is